muroi/promise/README.md

 ## Prerequisites

-Make sure that nova scheduler type is *filterscheduler* and filter configuration has host----filter.
+Make sure that scheduler_driver is *filter_scheduler* and scheduler_defualt_filters
+has AggregateInstanceExtraSpecsFilter in nova.conf.

+* packages
+  This needs python-pbr packages for install.

 ## Install